Back to Blog

 Tech-forward business that wants control

-Cal.com is the clear winner.
-Self-host it, customize everything, own your data.
-Pair it with your existing stack through the API.
+Cal.com — self-host it, customize everything, own your data.
+Pair it with your stack through the API.
+RZRV's REST API and webhooks are the no-hosting-required alternative.

 Getting started in under 10 minutes